talhademirbas/talhademirbas/README.md

 ### Hi there 👋

-I'm a mobile app dev.
-Currently playing with Flutter! 💙
+I'm a Mobile App Dev.
+It's been a while.
+Started to create projects with Flutter again! 💙

 <!--
 **talhademirbas/talhademirbas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.